DouglasPereiraMota/douglaspereiramota.319110043.pokemon/README.md

 USE pokedex;

-SELECT
-	*
-FROM
-	Pokemon
-WHERE
-	lendario = 1
-ORDER BY total DESC
+SELECT * FROM Pokemon WHERE lendario = 1 ORDER BY total DESC;
-;

 ```